 Summer Amsterdam Packing Essentials

-Summer has the best weather and is the height of tourism season for the Dutch Capital.
+Summer has the best weather and is the height of the tourism season for the Dutch Capital.
 Days are long and it is often sunny.
-Open air bars are packed and suncream is an absolute must!
+Open-air bars are packed and suncream is an absolute must!
 The city really comes to life in the Summertime; there are plenty of open-air performances, festivals, and parks to visit.